 Connections Access is our substance use treatment centers that offer same-day evaluation and intervention services, including medication assisted treatment.
 We help patients start the road to recovery by building them an individualized treatment plan based on their needs, and offering additional services if needed like mental health care and social work services.
 We also offer primary care services like health checkups and preventative screenings for HIV and Hepatitis C to improve the overall health of patients.

-You’ll see a doctor and get started on your treatment the same day you come in.
+You’ll see a medical provider and get started on your treatment the same day you come in.

 Individualized treatment plans